Section Three: Student Services, Health, and Safety

 Physical Campus Facilities

 Ashford University is located in Clinton, Iowa.
 There are seven major buildings on the 16-acre Bluff Campus: Durgin Educational Center, St. Clare Hall, Library, Durham Hall, St. Francis Hall, Science Building and Regis Hall.
 Durgin Educational Center is a multipurpose center designed to meet the academic, athletic, recreational and social needs of students.
 St. Clare Hall, the administration building, contains administrative offices, classrooms, faculty offices, the Dining Hall and conference rooms.
 The Library is the center for books, periodicals, audio-visual materials and research services and houses the Flavian Achievement Center.
-Durham Hall is the main student residence hall.
-St. Francis Hall houses the Collegiate Center, Admissions Office, Student Affairs Office, Bookstore and St. Francis gymnasium.
+St. Francis Hall houses the Student Center, Admissions Office, Student Affairs Office, Bookstore and St. Francis gymnasium.
 The Science Building includes classrooms, faculty offices and laboratories.
 Regis Hall is a residence hall offering single rooms.
-Located on the first floor of Regis is the Mount St. Clare Speech and Hearing Center.
 For a campus map and additional information about the physical campus facilities, please visit the Ashford website at www.ashford.edu.

 Located on the 128-acre site of the former Clinton Country Club, the first phase of Ashford’s South Campus includes an artificial-turf soccer field and outdoor track for both the men’s and women’s programs.
 The Athletic Complex is located at 1650 South 14th Street, Clinton IA 52732.
 The Ashford University Community Tennis Center is the home of the Saints’ men’s and women’s tennis programs.